Deer Island (New Brunswick): History of Smuggling

-From its first settlement, Deer Island proved to be a haven for smugglers.
+From its first settlement, Deer Island proved to be a haven for smugglers, which over the years has seen flourishing trades in fish, alcohol, lumber, flour, plaster and other embargoed goods.
 The Loyalist George Leonard was originally put in charge of the suppression of smuggling on the Fundy Isles, which at the time was largely coordinated by David Owen "who professed that to believe that he was, by condition of his grant, exempt from the operation of New Brunswick law.".
 Tea-chests and American goods were smuggled into New Brunswick.
 Sgt.
 Leonard "declared open war on the illicit trade of the islands" in 1798.
 He settled on 25 acres on Deer Island in 1801, where he remained until his death.
 Owen, who served as a justice of the peace, wrote to judge Edward Winslow in 1802, noting his concern that "the influx of strangers...on Deer Island they have actually defied the proprietor Capt.
 Farrell and built habitations.
 On one or two islands are houses erected by these aliens...[we may] prevent their smuggling to our great injury".
+Historian Joshua Smith has noted the prevalence of smuggling based on the islands, noting "the more government forces attempted to halt unregulated trade, the more apparent it became to locals that the state was an unwelcomed and alien force".

 At times, errors were made and ships were seized on the wrong side of the border, with patrols complaining that the region's fog made it impossible to tell which side of the boundary they may find themselves.
 This led to the 1808 American military incursion into British waters, wrongly seizing a ship loaded with flour just off the coast of Deer Island well within Canadian waters causing Lord Erskine to demand apology from US president James Madison.
 1870 and 1920 were identified as the greatest eras of smuggling for Deer Island.